-The project achieved a LEED Gold green building rating from the US Green Building Council as the first LEED certified mixed-use building in Connecticut, the first LEED certified multi-family residential building in Connecticut, and the first LEED certified renovation using historic tax credits in Connecticut.
-It has the first green roof in Hartford and is the first affordable housing for families in downtown Hartford.
+The first in-many categories, the adaptive reuse of the Capitol Building exemplifies the contribution of historic preservation to sustainable development.
+The project achieved a LEED Gold green building rating from the US Green Building Council as the first LEED certified mixed-use building in Connecticut; the first LEED certified multifamily residential building in Connecticut; and the first LEED certified renovation using historic tax credits in Connecticut.
+It also holds the distinction of having the first green roof in Hartford and being the first affordable housing in downtown Hartford.

 The Owners’ goal to create a supportive community among the residents with easily accessible amenities and transportation nearby resulted in a project that exceeded everyone’s expectations.